 - When you running on a track it is good to change directions repeatedly,

-- It is also important to schedule an evaluation by a podiatrist.
+- It is also important to schedule an evaluation by a local podiatrist.
 He/she will determine if you need orthotics, and

 - Make sure that your shoes are not worn out along the outside part of the sole.
 If they are, replace them.

 What to do if You Have Iliotibial Band Syndrome

 The most advanced pain management center, Brooklyn pain management doctors and specialists at Pain Physicians NY offer a unique, individualized approach to manage your pain.
 We are using the most effective pain management options and utilizing the latest technologies available in the USA.